Emoxx09/iBudget/README.md

 # iBudget

-An financial management application for students.
+A financial management application for students.